Easier Painting Than Thinking: Can Text-to-Image Models Set the Stage, but Not Direct the Play?

 As shown in Table~\ref{table:main}, we evaluate a wide range of T2I models on our \textsc{T2I-CoReBench}, revealing valuable insights into their strengths, weaknesses, and advancements, particularly in handling real-world scenarios that require high compositional density and reasoning intensity:

 \textbf{(1) Composition shows steady progress but remains unsolved, particularly in complex scenarios.} Across all models, we observe consistent gains on composition tasks with T2I model iterations.
-For composition, the best closed-source model is Seedream 4.0 (86.1), while the best open-source model is Qwen-Image (78.0), which already approaches advanced closed-source models.
-Nevertheless, composition in complex scenarios still remains challenging: even Seedream 4.0 struggles with multi-attribute binding (\MA: 84.5) and multi-relation generation (\MR: 75.0), highlighting that fine-grained compositional generation is still an open problem.
+For composition, the best closed-source model is Nano Banana Pro (89.7), while the best open-source model is FLUX.2-dev (84.7), which already approaches the advanced closed-source models.
+Nevertheless, composition in complex scenarios still remains challenging: even Nano Banana Pro struggles with multi-attribute binding (\MA: 85.5) and multi-relation generation (\MR: 83.4), highlighting that fine-grained compositional generation is still an open problem.

-\textbf{(2) Reasoning remains the primary bottleneck, as even the SOTA models struggle with multi-step inferences.} Despite achieving the highest overall score, Imagen 4 Ultra achieves only 72.9 in reasoning (9.5 below its composition score), and shows weak performance on several dimensions (\LR: 63.6, \BR: 62.4, \HR: 66.1, \RR: 60.7).
-This gap is even more striking for open-source models: Qwen-Image reaches 78.0 in composition but only 49.3 in reasoning (28.7 points lower).
+\textbf{(2) Reasoning remains the primary bottleneck, as even the SOTA models struggle with multi-step inferences.} Despite achieving the highest overall score, Nano Banana Pro achieves only 82.7 in reasoning (7.0 below its composition score), and shows weak performance on several reasoning dimensions (\BR: 73.6, \HR: 77.8, \CR: 77.0, \RR: 76.7).
+This gap is even more striking for open-source models: Qwen-Image-2512 reaches 83.7 in composition but only 51.7 in reasoning (32.0 points lower).
 These results indicate that current T2I models still struggle to infer implicit visual elements from prompts, underscoring reasoning as the central unsolved challenge in our benchmark.

-\textbf{(3) Diffusion models show a modest overall edge, and encoder-side instruction understanding remains crucial.} Among open-source models, diffusion models exhibit a slight average advantage over autoregressive and unified models, though the variance across models is large and no paradigm dominates uniformly.
-Meanwhile, models with stronger instruction encoders tend to score higher on both composition and reasoning tasks.
-For example, Qwen-Image benefits from the Qwen2.5-VL encoder~\cite{bai2025qwen2}, which provides strong multimodal instruction understanding~\cite{liu2023visual}, and achieves the best overall performance.
-These findings point to a practical path forward: prioritize improvements to encoder-side instruction understanding and text–image alignment, while leveraging either decoder family, with diffusion currently showing a modest empirical edge.
+\textbf{(3) Diffusion models show a modest overall edge, and encoder-side instruction understanding is increasingly critical.} Among open-source models, diffusion models exhibit a slight average advantage over autoregressive and unified models, although performance variance remains high and no paradigm consistently dominates.
+More notably, recent T2I models increasingly adopt stronger instruction encoders, which has become a key direction for performance gains.
+For example, Qwen-Image-2512 leverages the Qwen2.5-VL encoder~\cite{bai2025qwen2}, which provides strong multimodal instruction understanding~\cite{liu2023visual}, and achieves the leading overall performance.